tabatii/localmail/README.md

 ## Introduction

-LocalMail is a laravel database mailer for local development.\
+LocalMail is a laravel database mailer for local development.
 When you send an email using LocalMail, the content of this email will be saved to the database.

 ## Installation

-You can install the package via composer
+You can install the package via composer:
 ```
 composer require tabatii/localmail
 ```

-Next, you should run the package migrations
+Next, you should run the package migrations:
 ```
 php artisan migrate
 ```

-Also, add the package mailer to your `mail.php` configuration file
+Also, add the package mailer to your `mail.php` configuration file:
 ```
 'mailers' => [